 Specialized majors are available in art, music education, physical education and visiting teacher (school social worker).
-Regular requirements are supplemented with special methods courses and internship on both elementary and secondary levels with the appropriate emphasis.
+Regular requirements are supplemented with special methods courses and internship on both elementary and secondary levels.

-Supplementary programs are also available in early childhood education and driver education.
+Programs are also available in early childhood education and driver education.